lume/cli/README.md

     files, the project will automatically rebuild.
 - `lume build`
   - Does a production build, and does not watch for file changes.
-  - Generally you don't need to run this unless you need to debug production code, which isn't common but sometimes there can be issues with minification.
+  - Currently this doesn't do anything except _not watch_ files to rebuild on file changes.
+In the future, we might decide to minify output modules.
-- `lume releasePatch`, `lume releaseMinor`, `lume releaseMajor`
+- `lume releasePatch`, `lume releaseMinor`, `lume releaseMajor`, etc
   - Updates the version of the project in `package.json` and `src/index.ts`.
   - Publishes the project to NPM under the new version number only if build and tests pass.
-It basically runs `lume build` and `lume test` internally.
+It runs `lume build` and `lume test` internally.
   - Pushes the a version commit and tag to the remote git repo.